Amex Gold to Platinum upgrade offer

 Bottom line

 My Amex Gold card was a rewarding addition to my wallet, but the recent updates changed that.
-The higher annual fee, less useful dining credits, and bonus categories no longer fit my spending habits.
+The higher annual fee, fewer useful dining credits, and bonus categories no longer fit my spending habits.
 While I would’ve normally downgraded to a card with a lower annual fee, the Amex Platinum upgrade made the most sense.

 I might decide next year that the Amex Platinum is too costly and I’m better off with a different card.
 When that happens, I’ll likely downgrade again or opt for a different card altogether.
+Either way, I hope my experience and advice helps you decide between upgrading or keeping your existing card.

 Have you recently upgraded your Amex Gold to Platinum?
 Why or why not?

-Great article and wonderful writing style as always, Ariana.
+1. Great article and wonderful writing style as always, Ariana.
 I’m so happy you’re back at your old blog site.
 I learned a few things in your article despite being a long time points and miles person.
 Thank you.
 Thank you.

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *